GeorgeLychock/georgelychock-career/README.md

 -   ### User stories
     -   #### General User Experience
-        1. As a Site Visitor, I want to have a persistent navigation element/method allowing me to jump to any site content quickly.
+        1.  **Story 1** As a Site Visitor, I want to have a persistent navigation element/method allowing me to jump to any site content quickly.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. The most detailed Content is never more than **two clicks** away from home.
                 2. Home is always **one click** away from anywhere on the site.
                 3. Nav dropdown (collapse) is *prohibited*
                 4. Either links to sub pages and/or Home should be visible on any page at any scroll point on any viewport.

-        2. As a Site Visitor, I want to have a similar experience whether desktop, tablet, or mobile, so that I can later access information in a similar manner if I change devices.
+        2.  **Story 2** As a Site Visitor, I want to have a similar experience whether desktop, tablet, or mobile, so that I can later access information in a similar manner if I change devices.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. All content has to be accessible from desktop, tablet, or mobile device.
                 2. All images should have alt text